sindresorhus/eslint-plugin-unicorn/docs/rules/prefer-object-from-entries.md

 <!-- end auto-generated rule header -->
 <!-- Do not manually modify this header.
 Run: `npm run fix:eslint-docs` -->

-When transforming a list of key-value pairs into an object, [`Object.fromEntries(…)`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/fromEntries) should be preferred.
+When transforming a list of key-value pairs into an object, [`Object.fromEntries(…)`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/fromEntries) should be preferred. [`no-array-reduce`](no-array-reduce.md) is a related but more generic rule.

 This rule is fixable for simple cases.